Trafikito/trafikito-support/content/blog/notifications/2018-09-10-notifications-what-is-email-templates.md

 #### Note:

 You can use any variable placeholders inside the body, URL or header value fields.
 Placeholders will be replaced with actual value on a fly.
 Below all configuration options for notifications, you will find all your variables from all data sources.
 Click on any to copy.
-Variables must be surrounded by pairs of curly braces like this: {% raw %}{{ram\_used}}{% endraw %}
+Variables must be surrounded by pairs of curly braces like this: `{{ram_used}}`